 Eating Your Way to Stronger Bones

-According to American Bone Health, the three key nutrients that play a crucial role in keeping your bones healthy are calcium, vitamin D and magnesium.
+According to American Bone Health, the three main nutrients that play a crucial role in keeping your bones healthy are calcium, vitamin D and magnesium.
 A deficiency in any of these nutrients may increase your risk for bone loss and weakness, or even osteoporosis.
 Making an effort to eat foods that are rich in vitamins and minerals can strengthen your bones and help you achieve good health.

 Vitamins and Minerals That Support your Bones